neumino/thinky/README.md

 _Note_: Almost useless for now since we don't recreate/update the pool

-__Thinky.getOption(__ optionName __)__

-- optionName (string): possible values:
-    - host: RethinkDB host
-    - port: RethinkDB port for client
-    - db: default database
-    - poolMax: The maximum number of connections in the pool
-    - poolMin: The minimum number of connections in the pool

-_Note_: Almost useless for now since we don't recreate/update the pool

 __Thinky.disconnect()__

 Close all the connections.

 __Thinky.createModel(__ name, schema, settings __)__
 Create a new model